mohamedhekal/N-Maestro-Model/README.md

 # Noouh Auto Model - Fillable V2

-A Laravel package to auto-generate Fillable to models from table definitions.
+A Laravel package to auto-generate fillable properties for models based on table definitions from a JSON file.

 ## Installation